vishwaparekh/SCOUT/README.md

 #### Algorithm - 3 (Nearest keywords algorithm)

-We made a dictionary that can store the index of keywords.
-Let dictionary be dict
+GOAL:- To find the page which possesses the all query keywords with minimal keyword distance.

-GOAL:- To find the page which possesses the nearest query keywords.
+minimal keyword distance:- no of words which come in between query keywords in actual data.

 For finding a score for a particular page the process is given below:

 - top 5 pages are selected from previous frequency based algorithms